iamrdk21/Website1/_posts/2020-05-31-6-easy-steps-to-host-your-website-for-free.md

 **Step 6:**

 We are done with the basic version of the website.
-The webiste gets automatically deployed after you "commit changes".
+The webiste gets automatically deployed after you "*commit changes*".
 For checking out your website on the internet, just go your browser and type:

 **<italic>username</italic>.github.io**